Dr. Harold Morrison

 Bordentown

-to get my thoughts in order, I gradually came to the conclusion that I would
+trying to get my thoughts in order, I gradually came to the conclusion that I

 I am reminded of a chapel